 [T3a] NPS, CSAT, or named metric explicitly mentionedStrongView ↗

-, resources, and industry insights to cement its customer-centric approach across all levels of the organisation.
-Over the last year, IRIS…
+company values and to ensure customers receive an excellent service, IRIS will utilise valuable tools, resources, and industry insights to cement its customer-centric approach across all levels of th…

 What IRIS Software is doing well